Skip to content

 - **Non-Goals**: Explicitly out of scope

-## Chain-Specific Addresses
+# Chain-Specific Addresses

 L2s and interconnected chains complicate how we identify accounts and targets for transactions.
 This becomes clear when looking at common scenarios:

-* Same address on different chains representing completely different entities (or some of them do not "exist")
+* Same address on different chains representing completely different entities (or some of them do not "exist").

-* Different addresses across chains representing the same logical entity
+* Different addresses across chains representing the same logical entity.

 ### Must-have

-1. **Address Resolution**
+1. **Address Uniqueness**

-- Unique identification of accounts per chain
+- Unique (and thus, canonical) identification of addresses per chain

 - Prevention of cross-chain ambiguity